 Sirota is a professional organization which prides itself on its thought leadership and research which we endeavor to actively disseminate to our colleagues in business and in psychology.
-To this end we have published presentations in newspapers, journals, on our web site and in professional conferences, most recently a poster session on CSR at the meeting of the Australian Psychological Association in Sydney, Australia, on June 26, 2009.
+To this end we have published presentations in newspapers, journals, on our web site and in professional conferences.